 Recipe ingredients I used and substitutions.

-The simple ingredients I used were zucchini noodles, fresh garlic, fresh Roma tomatoes, olive oil, salt, fresh mozzarella and fresh basil.
+The simple ingredients I used were zucchini noodles, fresh garlic cloves, fresh tomatoes, extra virgin olive oil, salt, fresh mozzarella and fresh basil leaves.
 I also use hot pepper flakes because that is something that we love on our pasta dishes.

 - Zucchini Noodles – I used a spiralizer to make my noodles but you even use a vegetable peeler.
 If you don’t like zucchini other veggies to try are turnips (don’t knock it till you try it), spaghetti squash, butternut squash, etc. And if you don’t eat carbs you can use regular spaghetti or any of the many gluten free or protein pastas on the market.